Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Preliminaries

-\begin{observation} If $S$ is a locating-dominating set of a graph $G$, then there exists a locating-dominating set $S'$ of $G$ such that $|S'| \le |S|$ and that contains all vertices that are adjacent with a pendant vertices (i.e. vertices of degree~1) in $G$. \end{observation} \begin{claimproof} Let $u$ be a pendant vertex which is adjacent with a vertex $v$ of $G$.
-We now look for a locating dominating set $S'$ of $G$ such that $|S'| \le |S|$ and contains the vertex $v$.
+\begin{observation} If $S$ is a locating-dominating set of a graph $G$, then there exists a locating-dominating set $S'$ of $G$ such that $|S'| \le |S|$ and that contains all vertices that are adjacent a pendant vertices (i.e. vertices of degree~1) in $G$. \end{observation} \begin{claimproof} Let $u$ be a pendant vertex which is adjacent to a vertex $v$ of $G$.
+We now look for a locating-dominating set $S'$ of $G$ such that $|S'| \le |S|$ and contains the vertex $v$.
 As $S$ is a (locating) dominating set, we have $\{u, v\} \cap S \neq \emptyset$.
 If $v \in S$, then take $S' = S$.
 Therefore, let us assume that $u \in S$ and $v \not\in S$.
 Define $S' = (S \cup \{v\}) \setminus \{u\}$.
 It is easy to see that $S'$ is a dominating set.
-If $S'$ is not a locating-dominating set, then there exists $w$, apart from $u$, in the neighbourhood of $v$ such that both $u$ and $w$ are adjacent with \emph{only} $v$ in $S'$.
-As $u$ is a pendant vertex and $v$ its unique neighbour, $w$ is not adjacent with $u$.
-Hence, $w$ was not adjacent with any vertex in $S' \setminus \{v\} = S \setminus \{u\}$.
+If $S'$ is not a locating-dominating set, then there exists $w$, apart from $u$, in the neadjacenthood of $v$ such that both $u$ and $w$ are adjacent to \emph{only} $v$ in $S'$.
+As $u$ is a pendant vertex and $v$ its unique neighbor, $w$ is not adjacent to $u$.
+Hence, $w$ was not adjacent any vertex in $S' \setminus \{v\} = S \setminus \{u\}$.
 This, however, contradicts the fact that $S$ is a (locating) dominating set.
 Hence, $S'$ is a locating-dominating set and $|S'| = |S|$.
 Thus, the result follows from repeating this argument for each vertex of $G$ adjacent to a pendant vertex. \end{claimproof}